Post-quantum steering is a stronger-than-quantum resource for information processing: Acknowledgments

 \section{Acknowledgments}

+We thank an anonymous referee for their useful feedback on our manuscript.
 PJC, JHS, and ABS acknowledge support by the Foundation for Polish Science (IRAP project, ICTQT, contract no.2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).
 This research was supported by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.
 All of the diagrams within this manuscript were prepared using TikZit.